simonmau/enum_ext/README.md

 }
 ```

-Initialze the enum at the program start
+Initialize the enum at program start

 ```C#
 Initialize.InitEnumExt<Weekday>();